liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

+1. there's no room for complacence if you want to win this game; this is not a time to be complacent; you have no real grounds for complaint
+1. the situation has now been de-escalated; the situation has now been escalated
+1. the overwhelming support was inspiring
+1. plural form
+1. a door like this is going to cost way more than $100
+1. consist of; comprised of
+1. when you stop trying, it happens
+1. What are the advantages of the MPP architecture manifested in
+1. data can be evenly shuffled
+1. nothing worthwhile can be achieved easily; everything worthwhile requires a long period of hard work with many failures along the way
+1. the second thing that holds people back is what is called learned helplessness
+1. even if the change can be positive and beneficial
+1. comfort zone
+1. weak blood vessel; high blood presure
+1. it's a joke, it can't be happening
+1. could you pay me in advance
+1. truth matters
 1. you'll do what's convenient
 1. I saw myself in you
 1. a 17-year-old boy was fatally shot by a police officer during a traffic stop early this week
-1. there's no room for complacence if you want to win this game; this is not a time to be complacent
 1. he often boasts; he often brags; he often exaggerates; he's only bluffing
 1. early 20s; middle 20s; late 20s
 1. race discrimination; workplace discrimination